adeleke123/Front-end/html-header-tag/README.md

 ## Task:

-Create an <header> </header> section in the body of the HTML document with the following text: `“This is the header”`
+Create an <header> </header> section in the body of the HTML document with the following text: `This is the header`